 Kama.
-Evil desire, lust, volition; the cleaving to existence.
-Kama is generally identified with Mara, the tempter.
+Desire, passion, lust, volition; cleaving to existence.
+Identified with Mara, the tempter.
 Kamaloka.
-The semi-material plane, to us subjective and invisible, where the disembodied "personalities", the astral forms, called Kamarupa remain, until they fade out from it by the complete exhaustion of the effects of the mental impulses that created these eidolons of human and animal passions and desires.
-(See Kamarupa.)
-It is the Hades of the ancient

-Greeks and the Amenti of the Egyptians, the land of Silent Shadows; a division of the first group of the Trailôkya.
+Semi-material plane, to us subjective and invisible, where disembodied "personalities", astral forms, called Kamarupa remain, until they fade out from it by the complete exhaustion of the effects of mental impulses that created these eidolons of human and animal passions and desires.
+(See Kamarupa.).
+The Hades of the ancient Greeks and the Amenti of the Egyptians, the land of Silent Shadows; division of the first group of the Trailokya.

 Kamarupa.
 Metaphysically, and in our esoteric philosophy, it is the subjective form created through the mental and physical desires and thoughts in connection with things of matter, by all sentient beings, a form which survives the death of their bodies.
-After that death three of the seven "principles" - or let us say planes of senses and consciousness on which the human instincts and ideation act in turn - viz., the body, its astral prototype and physical vitality, - being of no further use, remain on earth; the three higher principles, grouped into one, merge into the state of Devachan (q,v,), in which state the Higher Ego will remain until the hour for a new reincarnation arrives; and the eidolon of the ex-Personality is left alone in its new abode.
+After that death three of the seven "principles" - or let us say planes of senses and consciousness on which the human instincts and ideation act in turn - viz., the body, its astral prototype and physical vitality, - being of no further use, remain on earth; the three higher principles, grouped into one, merge into the state of Devachan (a.v.), in which state the Higher Ego will remain until the hour for a new reincarnation arrives; and the eidolon of the ex-Personality is left alone in its new abode.
 Here, the pale copy of the man that was, vegetates for a period of time, the duration of which is variable and according to the element of materiality which is left in it, and which is determined by the past life of the defunct.
 Bereft as it is of its higher mind, spirit and physical senses, if left alone to its own senseless devices, it will gradually fade out and disintegrate.
 But, if forcibly drawn back into the terrestrial sphere whether by the passionate desires and appeals of the surviving friends or by regular necromantic practices - one of the most pernicious of which is mediumship - the "spook" may prevail for a period greatly exceeding the span of the natural life of its body.
-Once the Kamarupa has learnt the way back to living human bodies, it becomes a vampire, feeding on the vitality of those who are anxious for its company.
-In India these eidolons are called Pisachas, and are much dreaded . . .
+Once the Kama-rupa has learnt the way back to living human bodies, it becomes a vampire, feeding on the vitality of those who are anxious for its company.
+In India these eidolons are called Pisachas, and are much dreaded...